cncf/tag-security/assessments/projects/Harbor/self-assessment.md

 RBAC and roles are fully contained within Harbor’s Database regardless of the authentication scheme used.
 IdP integration tells us reliably who the account is (pure auth) and Harbor will dictate what they are entitled to do.
 This means that IdP’s only perform authentication.
 Authorization is always performed by Harbor and the authorization configuration is in the Harbor Database.

-For logging and forensics with IdPs, please visit the appropriate `todo insert link`
+For logging and forensics with IdPs, please visit the appropriate [section](#forensics).

 ### Components & Dependencies